How mobility data enables connected driving

 For example, insurance rates are being calculated based on information, like credit scores and demographics, that has nothing to do with actual driving.
 Credit scores have served as a reliable proxy, but actual driving data would give you an even better indication of driving risk.

-Shared mobility – ridesharing, car sharing, etc – only exists because of connectivity.
-Now, shared mobility companies, such as Lyft and Uber, can leverage mobility data to determine strategies to identify and develop better drivers.
+Sharing economy – ridesharing, car sharing, etc – only exists because of connectivity.
+Now, sharing economy companies, such as Lyft and Uber, can leverage mobility data to determine strategies to identify and develop better drivers.

-Also, shared mobility companies have an ongoing supply-and-demand challenge.
+Also, sharing economy companies have an ongoing supply-and-demand challenge.
 But with continuous connections, they have been able to validate the demand for ride services outside of city centers, when traditionally cabs stayed in busy or dense parts of town.

-Many organizations are beginning to test the waters of how mobility data will impact their organization.
+Many organizations are beginning to test how mobility data sharing can impact their organization.
 What we’re all finding is, what we don’t know can hurt us.

 - What is the risk of a cab driver?

-- What is the risk of a shared mobility driver who is using the car for personal use versus a ride for hire?
+- What is the risk of a sharing economy driver who is using the car for personal use versus a ride for hire?

 - Does geography impact driving behaviors?
 Does time of day?